shunjili/shunjili.github.io/_posts/2021-11-01-primary-school-math-notes.markdown

 ## Geometry

-* And similarly, triangles with the same height will have areas whose ratio is the same as the ratio of their bases.
+* Triangles with the same height will have areas whose ratio is the same as the ratio of their bases.
 In the graph below

 {:refdef: style="text-align: center;"}